jsiek/deduce/README.md

     proof
       have one_pos: 0 ≤ 1 by definition operator ≤.
       have two_pos: 0 ≤ 2 by definition operator ≤.
-      show 0 ≤ 1 and 0 ≤ 2 by one_pos, two_pos
+      conclude 0 ≤ 1 and 0 ≤ 2 by one_pos, two_pos
     end

 On the other hand, in Deduce you can use a conjunction as if it were